Concordia University: Strike of 1999

 As the 1990s progressed, student activism began growing, coming to a head in 1999 with the election of the first in a series of radical slates to the Concordia Student Union.
 Under the presidency of Rob Green, a referendum regarding a strike garnered 2,284 votes of support.
 This was an unusually strong show of support, as student governments at Concordia are often elected on the basis of less than 1,000 votes in their favour.
 The strike lasted from November 3 to 5 and targeted a range of issues, including student representation in the university senate, corporate presence and advertising on campus, and government.
 There were several demonstrations, where both protesters and police were reported to be injured.

 Anti-Netanyahu riot

 On September 9, 2002, a scheduled speech from the former (and later subsequent) Israeli Prime Minister Benjamin Netanyahu was cancelled following violent pro-Palestinian riots inside the Henry F. Hall Building.
 Protestors raised concerns about Israeli human rights abuses in the Palestinian territories, namely in the West Bank and the Gaza Strip.
 Netanyahu accused protestors of being supporters of terrorism.
 The event is depicted in a documentary named Confrontation at Concordia.

+Arrests and class cancellations on October 7 attacks anniversary

+In October 2025, two people were arrested on Concordia University's Sir George Williams Campus a day before the second anniversary of the October 7 attacks; one of them was carrying a metal bar and several incendiary devices.
+Subsequently, university president Graham Carr announced the "exceptional measure" of cancelling all in-person classes and activities at the campus on October 7, citing the risk of "extreme disruptions" and the potential for confrontation between pro-Palestinian demonstrators and counter-protesters.
+This followed a series of demonstrations, acts of vandalism, and other incidents on and around the university's campuses since the start of the Israel–Hamas war in 2023.
+The Service de police de la Ville de Montréal (SPVM) and the Sûreté du Québec (SQ) deployed a joint security operation at the university and other educational institutions in Montreal.